Updated on 5/19/2020

 Specialized Riprock Coaster 16

-Yes the sight of training wheels hurts our eyes, too.
-But if you bleed Specialized red, look no further for your kid’s next ride.
+If you love Specialized, look no further for your kid’s next ride.
 The Riprock Coaster 16 is designed for teaching and progression, with a slight lean toward off-road adventures.
 Equipped with a coaster brake for simple stopping, 16×2.3 air-filled tires, and components that will stand up to years of abuse.
-It also comes in a bunch of fun color options, which is always critical when buying the best kids bikes.
+It also comes in a bunch of fun color options, which is always critical when buying the best kids’ bikes.
 And yes, you can take the training wheels off.

 Big tires, big fun.
-This junior-sized mountain bike has loads of traction and stability, giving younger riders confidence to improve their skills and have more fun riding off road.
-The Xtc Jr 24+ is designed to give young riders more confidence and control.
-Featuring a lightweight Giant’s ALUXX aluminum frame with a low stand-over height and geometry designed for smaller bodies, it has stable handling to help ride tricky sections of trail.
+This junior-sized mountain bike has loads of traction and stability, giving younger riders confidence to improve their skills and have more fun riding off-road.
+The 24+ is designed to give young riders more confidence and control.
+Featuring a lightweight aluminum frame with a low stand-over height and geometry designed for smaller bodies, it has stable handling to help ride tricky sections of trail.

-Its specially sized, smaller diameter 24-inch wheels come with extra-wide 2.8” tires, which add comfort and traction.
+Its specially sized, smaller diameter 24-inch wheels come with extra-wide 2.6” tires, which add comfort and traction.
 The soft, cushy tires can be ridden with lower air pressure, giving the bike a smooth ride on rocky, bumpy trails.
-It also features a lightweight, easy-to-use 1×9 drivetrain, powerful disc brakes, and youth-sized components for added comfort and control.
+It also features a lightweight, easy-to-use grip shift drivetrain, powerful disc brakes, and youth-sized components for added comfort and control.

 Trek Roscoe 24